Ayokunlewaakinnawo/MastersProjects/README.md

-# MastersProjects
-Prediction of Diabetes mellitus with machine learning
+# Prediction of Diabetes mellitus with machine learning